2018 United States state legislative elections: Massachusetts

 All of the seats of the Massachusetts Senate and the Massachusetts House of Representatives were up for election in 2018.
 Democrats control both chambers, and the governor is a member of the Republican Party.
 Democrats hold a veto-proof supermajority in the state legislature.

 Michigan

 All of the seats of the Michigan Senate and the Michigan House of Representatives were up for election in 2018.
 Republicans retained control of both chambers, but Democrats picked up enough seats to break the Republican legislative supermajority.

 Minnesota

-All of the seats of the Minnesota House of Representatives were up for election in 2018; the Republican-controlled Minnesota Senate did not hold regularly-scheduled elections in 2018.
-Democrats won control of the house of representatives, making Minnesota is the only state in the country where each major party controlled one state legislative chamber.
+All of the seats of the Minnesota House of Representatives were up for election in 2018; the Republican-controlled Minnesota Senate did not hold regularly scheduled elections in 2018.
+Democrats won control of the House of Representatives, making Minnesota the only state in the country where each major party controlled one state legislative chamber.

 Missouri

 Half of the seats of the Missouri Senate and all of the seats of the Missouri House of Representatives were up for election in 2018.
 Republicans retained control of both chambers.